 Given the small sizes of the vast majority of the outlets, staff members often work in several different roles.
 And while 59% do have an advertising director, those in the role may also serve in other positions such as the publisher or editor.

 Newspapers with a print edition are evenly split in terms of circulation levels, with a slight edge of 25% to the 10,000-19,999 group.
 The responses indicate that 80% of publications have a circulation of under 50,000 issues.

 At 72%, the vast majority of the outlets are independently-owned while 10% are affiliated with a national or foreign entity.
 This suggests that most of the outlets have a local voice separate from any larger establishment.
-And for the 18% described as nonprofits, there is also more leeway for focusing on their content.
+Only 18% are nonprofits.

 Nearly three-quarters of the outlets publish or broadcast either weekly or daily.
 The largest portion of respondents, at 41%, publish or broadcast on a weekly basis with dailies at 32%.
 The rest are divided into monthlies (13%), bi-weeklies (6%) and quarterlies (1%).
 Eight percent did not have a set frequency.